ilmaqui/vscode-execumate/README.md

 ## Release Notes

-### 0.4.1
+### 0.4.2

-- Fixed a bug that prevented you from editting the variables of a command.
+- Fixed a bug where terminals would always be expanded on startup.

 ## Known Issues